TIMONz1535/map_logic_controller/README.md

 # For developers and server owners

-The controller is created at the map start, the logic is initialized by run the `OnMapLogicInitialized` hook.
+The controller is created at the map start and when the map is cleared, the logic is initialized by run the `OnMapLogicInitialized` hook.
 Developers can put their `.lua` scripts in an addon with a map or a separate addon.

 * Console command `map_logic_reload` - Removes the old controller and creates a new one.
 Forces the entire map logic to be initialized again.
 Please don't use this [too many times](https://github.com/TIMONz1535/map_logic_controller/wiki#a-few-simple-rules).